 In our opinion, this is the jewel of the 5 Death Valley Top 100 U.S. Climbs; it is epic and a must climb for any adventurous climbing cyclist.
 First, we start just across the highway from the "Sea Level" sign at the intersection of Badwater Road and lightly traveled Highway 190 and then begin a 24-mile journey that offers some of the most exceptional views in Death Valley.

 Start of climb on our first trip -- gonna be a long day!

 One of the great benefits of this climb is that while there is very little in the way of lodging in Death Valley, there are two resorts in close proximity to the beginning of the climb.
-Furnace Creek Resort is just across the street from the start of the ride and right at the start is a very upscale and beautiful resort (too rich for our blood), and The Ranch at Furnace Creek a couple miles down the road (a great spot -- we've stayed there three times).
+The Ranch at Death Valley is just a mile from the the start of the ride and right at the start is a very upscale and beautiful resort (too rich for our blood), the Oasis at Death Valley (note - both owned by the same company and share a website).

 Stopping at Zabriskie Point is a must.
 This viewpoint is unbelievable, "surrounded by a maze of wildly eroded and vibrantly colored badlands, this spectacular view is one of the park’s most famous.
 Zabriskie Point is a popular sunrise and sunset viewing location."
 (AllTrails).
 Zabriskie Point is also a good alternative start point for this climb.
 If you use Zabriskie point as your beginning, you’ll be starting at mile 3.2; cuts off only 617' of climbing; great parking).

 As we frequently say, there is a LOT of straight in Death Valley.